Swift getting started

 Further reading

-• Rclone is a good choice if you need more advanced functions while using Swift.
+• Rclone has native support for Swift.
 You can read more about Rclone’s support for Swift here.